-In the area of competence of the Federal Ministry of the Interior, two more organs have to be mentioned, namely the Advisory Committee on Human Rights and the Federal Anti-Corruption Bureau.
+For the Federal Ministry of the Interior the civil control is supported by the Advisory Committee on Human Rights and the Federal Anti-Corruption Bureau.

-- The task of the Advisory Committee on Human Rights, which was called into being by §§ 15a to 15c of the "Security Police Law" ("Sicherheitspolizeigesetz") is to advise the Minister of the Interior regarding questions of ensuring respect of Human Rights as well as to support mainstreaming of Human Rights aspects in the activities of internal security authorities by surveillance and inspections.
+- The task of the Advisory Committee on Human Rights, which was called into being by §§ 15a to 15c of the "Security Police Law" is to advise the Minister of the Interior regarding questions of ensuring respect of Human Rights as well as to support mainstreaming of Human Rights aspects in the activities of internal security authorities by surveillance and inspections.
 For example, the Advisory Committee on Human Rights conducts visits to detention facilities, identifies shortcomings and proposes concrete solutions. - The Office for internal affairs (BIA) as an organisational unit which is independent and unbound to directives.
 It leads security police and criminal police investigations against "internal wrongdoers".
 This means receipt and inspection of accusations and complaints against civil servants of the Federal Ministry of the Interior and subordinated departments that can be assigned to the field of malpractice in office (§§ 302-313 StGB).
-The BIA is also in charge of investigations regarding civil servants of other ministries and territorial authorities when these are in charge of task in the field of security management or criminal police.
+The BIA is also in charge of investigations regarding civil servants of other ministries and territorial authorities when these are performing tasks in the field of security management or criminal police.
 In particular cases the BIA is in charge of other similar affairs (e.g. investigations of other grave violation of the official duty such as sexual harassment through superior or colleagues).
-The BIA has furthermore established itself as specialised agency for the investigation of corruption cases in other areas and fields.
-If required relevant investigations in other government departments, in magistrate of cities, areas and districts as well as in the private sector (keyword: "private sector corruption") are undertaken.
+The BIA has furthermore established itself as specialised agency for the investigation of corruption cases in other areas.
+If required relevant investigations in other government departments, in magistrates of cities, in provinces and districts as well as in the private sector (keyword: "private sector corruption") are undertaken.

 On 16 November 2001, a law on the formation of the National Security Council entered into force.
 This Council, chaired by the Federal Chancellor, must be heard in all fundamental matters of foreign, security and defence policy.
 It advises the Federal Government and the individual Federal Ministers.
-Its other members include the Vice-Chancellor, the Federal Minister for European and International Affairs, the Federal Minister of Defence and Sports, the Federal Minister of Interior, the Federal Minister of Justice and representatives of the political parties.
+Its other members include the Vice-Chancellor, the Federal Minister for European and International Affairs, the Federal Minister of Defence and Sports, the Federal Minister of the Interior, the Federal Minister of Justice and representatives of the political parties.
 Moreover, several senior civil servants participate in the National Security Council as advisors: a representative from the President's Office, a representative from the Presidency of the Governors of the "Länder", the Secretary General for European and International Affairs, the Director General for Public Security and respectively one civil servant appointed by the Federal Chancellor, the Vice-Chancellor, the Federal Minister for European and International Affairs and the Federal Chancellor, the Secretary General for Public Security and respectively one civil servant appointed by the Federal Chancellor, the Vice-Chancellor, the Federal Minister for European and International Affairs and the Federal Minister of Defence and Sports.

-In the military field, two Austrian intelligence agencies are operating.
-They are both part of the Austrian Armed Forces.
-The "Heeres-Nachrichtenamt" is a strategic foreign intelligence agency which procures information on regions, countries and organizations.
+The Ministry of Defence and Sports maintains two intelligence agencies.
+The "Heeres-Nachrichtenamt" is a strategic intelligence agency which procures information on regions, countries and organizations.
 The "Abwehramt" is a military intelligence agency which provides counterintelligence services for the Austrian Armed Forces.
 Its task is to gather and evaluate information about activities endangering or directed against the Austrian Armed Forces and military security, e.g. activities against military personnel, military secrets, military compounds and military goods.